-Andrea, it’s been 6 years since you won Falling Walls Naples and presented your breakthrough idea on the Falling Walls stage in Berlin.
+Andrea, its been 6 years since you won Falling Walls Naples and presented your breakthrough idea on the Falling Walls stage in Berlin.
 Looking back now, how would you say the Falling Walls Lab format has changed over the years?

 Mainly, I have seen the format evolving during Covid times, empowering people remotely and keeping the community engaged.
 However, the core experience never changed: a lot of energy, great people to talk to and connect with, inspiration and exciting projects everywhere.
 This is the kind of event that makes you look forward to the future.
 For me, it was a life changer and it looks the same for all the Lab winners I met in the following years.